ru22-14/guessword-game/README.md

 - Press Add-button.

 - Scroll down to Buildpacks and press the icon for Python, click Save Changes, then press the icon
   for Nodejs and save changes.
-These Buildpacks need to be same as in the order below:
+These Buildpacks need to be in the same order as below:

   -  Python
   -  NodeJS

-- Go to Deploy section tab and scroll down to Deployment Method.I connect to Github pages and then could search for my Github Repository "guessword-game" and then click connect.
+- Go to Deploy section tab and scroll down to the Deployment Method.I connect to Github pages and then could search for my Github Repository "guessword-game" and then click connect.

 - Scroll down to Automatic and Manual Deploys sections.
 I clicked on Manual Deployment.